| site search by freefind |

 So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
 He went there to register with Mary, who was pledged to be married to him and was expecting a child.
 Luke 2:4-5, NIV

-We also know that Jesus had a beard that was long enough for His torturers to grab ahold of and pull out during the crucifixion.
+We also know that Jesus had a beard that was long enough for His torturers to grab hold of and pull out during the crucifixion.

 I gave My back to those who strike Me, And My cheeks to those who pluck out the beard; Is.
 50:6, NASB

 Long hair was part of the Nazirite vow [Num.
-6:1-21] and some feel because Jesus was called a Nazarene that He had taken this vow and thus had long hair.
-The Nazirite was not normally a life-long vow, but, in any case, Jesus broke other parts of the Nazirite Vow [such as drinking wine] which He could not have done had He taken the vow.
-Scripture is plain that Jesus was called a Nazarene because He came from Nazareth not because of a vow.
+6:1-21], and some feel that because Jesus was called a Nazarene, He had taken this vow and thus had long hair.
+The Nazirite vow was not usually a lifelong vow, but in any case, Jesus broke other parts of the vow [such as drinking wine], which He could not have done had He taken the vow.
+Scripture is plain that Jesus was called a Nazarene because He came from Nazareth, not because of a vow.
+As a lifelong Nazarite, John the Baptist would have had long hair.

 …and came and lived in a city called Nazareth.
 This was to fulfill what was spoken through the prophets: “He shall be called a Nazarene.
 Matt.
 2:23, NASB

-One other point that we can gather from Scripture is that Jesus was muscular.
-I get this from the fact He was a carpenter.
+Another point we can gather from Scripture is that Jesus was muscular.
+I get this from the fact that He was a carpenter.
 This was a manual job which would have required strength to perform.

-[By the way, Adam, Eve and vast majority of people in Scripture would have these general characteristics.
-This idea was so offensive to a Nazi called Walter Grundmann that he attempted to rewrite the New Testament removing all positive references to Judaism.
-Although Hitler was aware of the project, he and most of the Nazi’s viewed any form of Christianity with suspicion, hatred and contempt and so did not officially sponsor the project.]
+[By the way, Adam, Eve and the vast majority of people in Scripture would have these general characteristics.
+This idea was so offensive to a Nazi called Walter Grundmann that he attempted to rewrite the New Testament, removing all positive references to Judaism.
+Although Hitler was aware of the project, he and most of the Nazis viewed any form of Christianity with suspicion, hatred and contempt, and so did not officially sponsor the project.]

 And he was preaching, and saying, “After me One is coming who is mightier than I, and I am not fit to stoop down and untie the thong of His sandals.
 Mark 1:7, NASB